 She also has served as an adviser to governments in India and abroad, as well as NGOs, including the International Forum on Globalization, the Women’s Environment and Development Organization, and the Third World Network.
 Before becoming an activist, Vandana Shiva was one of India’s leading physicists.
 She holds a master’s degree in the philosophy of science and a doctorate in particle physics.

-What People Say About Vandana Shiva
+What People Are Saying About Vandana Shiva